SOFTS-Cocoa slips off multi-year peaks as demand wanes

 SUGAR

-* Dealers said El Nino has so far led to patchy rains in key producers India and Thailand but against that, top producer Brazil is enjoying favorable weather that is expected to lead to strong, if not record, output.
+* Dealers said El Nino has so far led to patchy rains in key producers India and Thailand but top producer Brazil has been enjoying favorable weather that is expected to lead to strong, if not record, output.

 * On the plus-side though, they noted demand appears solid as much of the consuming world is now concerned with the health aspects of artificial sweeteners and emerging economies are doing surprisingly well.